We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-Why should I consider life insurance if I'm 50 or over?
+Why should I consider life insurance if I'm over 50?

 - Statistically those in their 50s are most likely to make a claim for insurance